Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 wants to sell anyway.

-You're right, it will.
-But
+You're right,

-I'll tell you what, Mr. Polk.
+but I'll tell you what,

-It will still be worth
+it'll still be worth

 more than your offer.

-And after my client's grief passes,
+And after my client's grief

-he may still want to sell.
+he may still want to sell,

-But it sure as hell
+but it sure as hell

 won't be to you.

-I gotta call you back.
+I got to call you back.

-How the hell did
+How the hell

-you get in here?
+did you get in here?

 I fired your assistant

-10 minutes after I fired you.
+ten minutes after I fired you.

-Guess Amy still knows how
+Guess Amy still knows

-to get a person through.
+how to get a person through.

-Congratulations.
-You made your way
+You made your way in.

-in, you can make your way out.
+You can make your way out.

-Not before I give you the
+Not before I give you

-chance to make $20 million.
+the chance to make $20 million.

-Mmm-hmm.
+Mm-hmm.
 What makes you think

 I want to get in the business